 Family vacations are great, but staying in a hotel room is usually less than perfect.
 Here are my top ten hotel complaints:

-- Cost – If you can’t fit in one room or find a suite, then you have to rent another room.
+- Cost – If you can’t fit in one room or find a suite, then you have to rent a second room.
 The hotel bill just doubled.
 Ouch.